 November’s birth flower, the chrysanthemum, recalls the vibrant colors of autumn leaves.
 Learn about the meaning and symbolism of chrysanthemums.

+Also known as simply as “mums,” chrysanthemums can be seen in all sorts of autumn decor.
 The word, “chrysanthemum,” comes from the Greek prefix chrys- meaning golden and -anthemion, meaning flower.
-Its original colors were golden hues, though mums now come in many colors.
+Its original colors were golden hues, though mums now come in many colors—orange, burgundy, purple, red, and so on!

 A native to Asia with a history that dates back to 15th century B.C., chrysanthemum symbolism often originates from its original birthplace.